 There are two options to complete the MCJ degree, and one of these options is offered both online and through campus-based courses.
 The Coursework Option culminates in a Comprehensive Exam ("Comps"), typically during the second year.
-This option is available to both online and campus-based students.
-The Thesis Option can only be completed through traditional, oncampus coursework culminating in a thesis defense.
+This option is available to both Global and main campus students.
+The Thesis Option can only be completed through traditional, on-campus coursework culminating in a thesis defense.
 Both of these options are designed to be completed within two years (four semesters), though in some cases students may take longer.

 The following rules apply:

-1. Students will designate their interest in either the online or campus-based program in their application.

-2. Students may switch between the Online and Campus-Based program upon written request and approval of the MCJ Program Director.

-3. Students accepted into the MCJ Campus-Based program enroll in campus-based courses, unless the course is only offered online, in which case they may enroll if there is room in the course after the online students have enrolled.

-4. The Thesis option is typically only available to campus-based students.
+- 1. Students will designate their interest in either the Global or the main campus program in their application. - 2.
+Students may switch between the Global and the main Campus-Based program upon written request and approval of the MCJ Program Director. - 3.
+Students accepted into the MCJ Campus-Based program enroll in campus-based courses, unless the course is only offered online, in which case they may enroll if there is room in the course after the online students have enrolled. - 4.
+The Thesis option is typically only available to campus-based students.
 Only under unique circumstances may online students petition to write a thesis.
-Otherwise, they utilize the Coursework option.
+Otherwise, they utilize the

+Coursework option.